RubixML/ML/CONTRIBUTING.md

 ```

 ### Unit Testing
-Every change *requires* an accompanying test whether it be a new feature or a bug fix.
-What to test depends on the type of change you are making.
-See the individual testing guidlines below.
+All new code *requires* an accompanying unit test whether it be a new feature or a bug fix.
+Exactly what to test depends on the type of change you are making.
+See the individual unit testing guidlines below.

 To run the unit tests:
 ```sh